top of page

 2. Remove mats & rugs

 It is best to remove any rugs or mats until you are sure that your new pet is toilet-trained.
-One thing to note - if your pet goes once on the rug and you don't clean it effectively, they may get into the habbit of going there all the time.
+One thing to note - if your pet goes once on the rug and you don't clean it effectively, they may get into the habit of going there all the time.
 We know this to be true from personal experience, so remove them before they get the chance!

 3. Remove any electrical cords that maybe able to be reached by your dog